RohitBandaru/rohitbandaru.github.io/_posts/2022-01-11-knowledge-distillation-ssl.md

 In computer vision, it is very common to pretrain a neural network on ImageNet classification.
 This is an example of supervised pretraining.
 This network can then be fine-tuned for various downstream tasks, such as semantic segmentation, object detection, or even medical image classification.
 Supervised pretraining has been a standard practice in computer vision.

-{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/sl_vs_ssl.png" description="Self-supervised vs Supervised Pretraining" width=400 %}
+{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/sl_vs_ssl.png" alt="Self-supervised vs Supervised Pretraining" caption="Self-supervised vs Supervised Pretraining" width=400 %}

 Self-supervised learning provides an alternative to supervised pretraining with two main benefits: